ZracheSs-xyZ/DiscordQRCodeBot/README.md

 # Setup
 1. Run Ubuntu on AWS ec2 instance
-2. Clone the file by running :
+2. Clone the file by running:
 * `git clone https://github.com/ZracheSs-xyZ/DiscordQRCodeBot`
-3. Create the requierements by running :
+3. Install the requierements by runnning:
-* `pip freeze > requirements.txt`
-4. Install the requiered by running :
-* `pip install -r requirements.txt`
+* `run ./install-ubuntu.sh`
-5. Run the script by running :
+4. Run the script by running:
 * `python3 ./DiscordBot.py`

 After that, create a Discord Bot and put the Secret Token in the SecretStorage.py file.